 The key to happiness is to accept who we are wherever we are.
 That means we must accept all aspects of ourselves.
 The key to wholeness starts with the perspective of a realist.
 We learn to adjust our direction based on the situations but remain grounded while we are doing it.

 Emotions are a part of the human condition.
 Experiencing and accepting the lows and highs are a normal part of life.
-In the past, people learned to cope skills as they grew up from their family and friends.
+In the past, people learned to cope with their emotions by mirroring their family and friends.
 You typically worked with your family.
 So, sharing your emotions with them was a part of life.

 Your family and friends helped you adjust to and through various stages of growth and the hardships of life.
 As we entered the early modern age, this became more and more difficult.
 By the end of the industrial revolution changed this forever.
 In the contemporary period, the corporate culture has eliminated this traditional support system.